ibm-apiconnect/cli/README.md

 ```

 It's also sometimes useful to clear all products and their APIs from a
-catalog particular for sandbox typed catalogs (this action requires
+catalog particularly for sandbox typed catalogs (this action requires
 the name of the catalog as a confirmation parameter):

 ```